MD Anderson seeks plasma donations

 How to donate convalescent plasma at MD Anderson

 The process for donating COVID-19 convalescent plasma is similar to that of donating blood.
-If you meet the above criteria and want to donate plasma, call the MD Anderson Blood Bank at 713-745-6742 or email firstname.lastname@example.org.
+If you meet the above criteria and want to donate plasma, email firstname.lastname@example.org.
 Be sure to include your full name and a contact number in your email.

 A donation recruiter will call you to confirm that you’re eligible to donate.
 If you are, you will be scheduled for a COVID-19 convalescent plasma donation appointment at MD Anderson’s Mays Clinic Donor Center.

 When you arrive to donate COVID-19 convalescent plasma, you will sign consent forms and then donate plasma, which usually takes 45-60 minutes.
 Your second plasma donation appointment will be scheduled before you leave.

 As a mom, fellow in breast cancer surgery and a former general surgery resident, I’m used to handling tough situations.
 But this past March, I found myself completely overwhelmed when my entire family was diagnosed with the novel coronavirus (COVID-19).